colindoyle0000/colindoyle-website/content/torts2023/reading/_index.md

 You do not need to purchase a casebook for this class.

-You can download a pdf of your reading assignments [here](https://brightspace.lmu.edu/d2l/le/content/217728/viewContent/2596795/View).
+You can download a pdf of your fall reading assignments [here](https://brightspace.lmu.edu/d2l/le/content/217728/viewContent/2596795/View).

+You can download a pdf of your spring reading assignments [here](https://brightspace.lmu.edu/d2l/le/content/231506/viewContent/2917870/View).

 Please note that you will need to log in to Brightspace to access this material.

 The reading assignments listed below are also available as a [Google calendar](https://calendar.google.com/calendar/embed?src=vtu22g9khnc4acg3plvuaarptc%40group.calendar.google.com&ctz=America%2FLos_Angeles).
 You can [subscribe to the calendar](https://calendar.google.com/calendar/u/5?cid=dnR1MjJnOWtobmM0YWNnM3BsdnVhYXJwdGNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) and receive notifications when I post new reading assignments.

+# Spring Semester

+## Jan.
+17, 2024

+01 - Basic Doctrine

+Pgs.
+1-21

+## Jan.
+19, 2024

+02 - Multiple Defendants

+Pgs.
+22-30

+## Jan.
+24, 2024

+03 - Toxic Harms

+Pgs.
+31-62

+## Jan.
+26, 2024

+04 - Proximate Cause

+Pgs.
+63-67

+## Jan.
+31, 2024

+05 - Unexpected Harm

+Pgs.
+68-73

+## Feb.
+2, 2024

+06 - Intervening Causes & Unexpected Victims

+Pgs.
+74-87

 # Fall Semester